CryptAxe/vimrc/README.md

-Run installation file to install vimrc
+Run install.sh to install vimrc, no need to clone repository just copy the script.